NIV-VENTURES/simply_suggest_ruby/README.md

 After installing the GEM you can use within your controllers or helpers the following methods

-	# this will return an array of object ids which are related to this object
+This will return an array of object ids which are related to this object
 	recommendations_for @product
 	# => [1,2,3,4,5]

+This will autoload all objects from your database

 	recommendations_for @product, load: true
 	# => [Product, Product, Product]

-	# this will return an hash of data which are recommended for the user
+This will return an hash of data which are recommended for the user

 	user_recommendations current_user.id
 	# => [{ type: "article", id: 1 }, { type: "product", id: 1 }]

+This will autoload the data from your database

 	user_recommendations current_user.id, load: true
 	# => [Product, Article, Product]

+This will load the current trending objects

+	get_trending_objects "article", load: true
+	# => [Article, Article, Article]

+You can use the search api accessing the following method in your controller

+	search_objects "lorem ipsum", "article", load: true
+	# => { results: [Article, Article, Article], facets: nil, conditions: nil }

+You can specify facet fields

+	search_objects "lorem ipsum", "article", load: true, facets: [:category_id]
+	# => { results: [Article, Article, Article], facets: { category_id: { key: 4, doc_count: 2 } }, conditions: nil }

 you can set autoload within the config to let load default to true